digital-asset/docs.daml.com/docs/2.8.0/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/use-cases.rst

 * Parse out trace IDs from the log files.
 * Keep logs for audit.

-Check the documentation for more information on `monitoring </canton/usermanual/monitoring.html>`__.
+Check the documentation for more information on :doc:`monitoring </canton/usermanual/monitoring>`.

 .. rubric:: Footnotes